 Police Reports and the Impact on Your Car Accident Case

-What happens when you file a police report for a car wreck can either help or hurt your accident case.
-Police reports are often one of the primary pieces of evidence in a car accident case and may be the only third-party documentation of what occurred if there were no witnesses.
-This evidence can greatly help your case if the other driver received a citation, and the officer determined they caused the accident.
+What happens when you file a police report for a car wreck can either help or hurt your accident claim.
+Police reports are often one of the primary pieces of evidence in a car accident case, and they may be the only third-party documentation of what occurred if there were no witnesses.
+This evidence can greatly help your New Orleans auto wreck lawyer to prove your case if the other driver received a citation and the officer determined they caused the accident.
 It could also provide evidence for the other driver’s insurance company or representation to use against you.

 The police may determine you or the other driver caused the accident, or both you and the other driver may receive a citation.
 This can affect your ability to pursue compensation.
 Contributory negligence could cost you a percentage of your possible payout, even if the other driver was the primary cause of the accident.

 It is not impossible for an attorney to overcome an allegation of fault in a police report, but this may prolong the process and make collecting compensation more difficult.
 The case may be more likely to go to trial because the driver’s insurance company can use this evidence to argue their policyholder was not solely at fault.